 Where can I see Eldhraun?

-Eldhraun is the mossy lava field you see when driving the south coast of Iceland, before you reach the village of Kirkjubaejarklaustur.
+Eldhraun is the mossy lava field you see when driving the road of south Iceland, before you reach the village of Kirkjubaejarklaustur.

 GPS: 63.676944 N, -18.140833 W